hashd/hashd.github.io/_posts/2015-08-30-experience-with-elixir.md

 Again similar, isn't it?

 That's it for now.
-I'll start off a series of blog posts soon to help people fall in love with Elixir pretty soon.
+I'll start off a series of blog posts soon to help people fall in love with Elixir.